-In search of some variety in my wild diet, then, I gathered a big handful of roseroot, the succulent that blooms into a flat, blood-red flower.
-I took relatively young specimens mixed with very young not-yet-flowering ones.
+The other day in search of some variety in my wild diet, I gathered a big handful of roseroot or King’s crown, the succulent that blooms into a flat-topped, blood-red flower clusters.
+I took some newly flowering plants, mixed with very young not-yet-flowering ones.

 Grandma’s Icebox Sweet Pickles (with Wild Succulents)

 - 2 quarts cucumbers, thinly-sliced